rhaversen/SeedGPT/README.md

 ## Architecture

-Five LLM roles per cycle:
+Six LLM roles per cycle:

 - **Planner** — Multi-turn exploration with tools: read files, search the codebase, manage notes, recall memories.
 - **Builder** — Implementation with edit tools, plus codebase context, structural diffs, and git diffs for situational awareness.
+- **Fixer** — Diagnoses CI failures and applies targeted corrections, maintaining conversation history across multiple fix attempts.
 - **Reflector** — Reviews the full conversation and writes a self-assessment stored in memory.
 - **Memory** — Summarizes notes and reflections into concise one-line summaries for efficient retrieval.
 - **Summarizer** — Compresses large tool results mid-conversation to keep context within token limits.

 All API calls use the batch API for 50% cost reduction.
+System prompts are cached via a single cache breakpoint on the last system block, which caches the entire prefix.
 Usage is tracked with per-call token counts and cost.

 ## Deployment